 What is health insurance?

-It’s a type of cover that pays your private healthcare costs if you have a treatable condition.
+It’s a type of cover that pays your private healthcare costs if you need treatment for an acute condition.

 Whether it’s overnight care, outpatient treatment, diagnostic tests, scans or aftercare, you get the specialist private treatment you need, in comfortable surroundings, when you need it.